fitzryland/WordPress-Init/README.md

 TODO
 ----

+- paramitarize url so that everthing insalls correctly if installing in a subdirectory
 - need salts in wp-config -> better initial config generally
 - some stupid readme.html file in root
 - use <a href="https://github.com/Team-Sass/modular-scale">Modular Scale</a>?